smithtr/SpatialHealthOGH/README.md

 I will use the following packages during my session
 - spdep
 - sf
-- tidyverse (or ggplot2, tidyr and dplyr...not strictly necessary if you prefer to DIY the data manipulatin and plotting)
+- tidyverse (or ggplot2, tidyr and dplyr...not strictly necessary if you prefer to DIY the data manipulation and plotting)
 - INLA This is not on CRAN.
 You can download it by running the following in your R console

 ```{r}